 Cheese can form part of a healthy, balanced diet for babies and young children, and provides calcium, protein and vitamins.

 Babies can eat pasteurised full-fat cheese from 6 months old.
 This includes hard cheeses, such as mild cheddar cheese, cottage cheese and cream cheese.

-Babies and young children shouldn't eat mould-ripened soft cheeses, such as brie or camembert, or ripened goats' milk cheese and soft blue-veined cheese, such as roquefort, as there's a higher risk that these cheeses might carry a bacteria called listeria.
+Babies and young children should not eat mould-ripened soft cheeses, such as brie or camembert, or ripened goats' milk cheese and soft blue-veined cheese, such as roquefort.
+There's a higher risk that these cheeses might carry a bacteria called listeria.

 Many cheeses are made from unpasteurised milk.
 It's better to avoid these because of the risk of listeria.

 You can check labels on cheeses to make sure they're made from pasteurised milk.

 But these cheeses can be used as part of a cooked recipe as listeria is killed by cooking.
 Baked brie, for example, is a safer option.

 Babies can have eggs from around 6 months.

 If the eggs are hens' eggs and they have a red lion stamped on them, or you see a red lion with the words "British Lion Quality" on the box, it's fine for your baby to have them raw (for example, in homemade mayonnaise) or lightly cooked.